0700, Mol, 2 Octos, 3E999

 As the party explored, they eventually spotted two walking corpses shuffling with a purpose toward a point in the distance to the northwest of town.
 They surreptitiously followed the zombies into a cave in a medium hill almost five miles from Rybalka.
 As they followed the zombies in, they smelled the odors of the den of a cave bear, and slowed to proceed more cautiously, but sent the raven familiars ahead to tail the corpses.
 They slipped past the branch of the cave with the bear, and proceeded through several chambers filled with stalactites, stalagmites, rocks, dirt, and one with a huge pile of bones.
 The ravens followed the zombies from a distance, trying to keep from being spotted, but as the passageway turned a sharp corner and opened into a gigantic chamber holding a chasm, the zombies were gone.

 The team rejoined on the ravens at the chasm, where they found an ancient rope-bridge that was remarkably well-maintained.
 As they were discussing the disappearing zombies, a breathy, otherworldly voice echoed to them from the darkness above, “Who has come to visit in my bedchamber?”
 They looked up, and a gargantuan spider, nearly 50’ long, climbed down into view.
-The spider had the head of a silvered axe sticking out of its carapace just behind its cluster of eyes, a memento of a bygone battle, which gave the appearance of a crown.
+The spider had the head of a giant, silvered axe sticking out of its carapace just behind its cluster of eyes, a memento of a bygone battle, which gave the appearance of a crown.
 Terrified of the possibility of fighting this behemoth, the Heroes engaged the giant spider in conversation and found over nearly half-an-hour of talking that he was actually quite friendly.

 The spider had been here for over a millennia, originally a normal-sized pet of the wizard, Slaggoth, an academic researcher of necromancy.
 After her internment, the latent power of her magic suffused her tomb and caused the spider to grow in size and intellect, until it eventually became self-aware and sentient.
 The magic also removed the spider’s need for sustenance as well as its hunger, so the beast stopped hunting as it continued to grow.
 The spider poured over Slaggoth’s tomes, and itself is now a repository of her research.
 It guards her tomb against those who would take her knowledge for themselves, convinced it would be for evil purposes, but will allow those who wish to respectfully tour her tomb passage.
 He stipulates that tourist may take one trinket as a souvenir, but all books and tomes must remain in the tomb.